akruszewski/gibl/manuscript/chapter4.md

 (require "transaction.rkt")
 ```

-We have to extend our original `valid-transaction?` so that it will also consider contracts when calculating validity:
+We have to extend the original `valid-transaction?` so that it will also consider contracts when calculating validity:

 ```racket
 (define (valid-transaction-contract? t contract)